1. Are the JPO posts only for Kuwaiti citizens?

 14. If I am selected for the post, when would I start work?

-At this stage it is expected that candidates will be at their duty stations by the middle of June 2017 but candidates will be permitted to fulfill their notice obligations under Kuwaiti law.
+At this stage it is expected that candidates will be at their duty stations by the mid/end of April 2018 but candidates will be permitted to fulfill their notice obligations under Kuwaiti law.

 15. Is this job for one year or two years?